Legambiente: Activity

-Chernobyl disaster and mobilization against nuclear power
+Chernobyl disaster

 On 26 April 1986, an accident at the Chernobyl nuclear power plant in Ukraine released a radioactive cloud across half of Europe.
-The magazine La Nuova Ecologia and the Lega per l'Ambiente, in early May, show evidence during a press conference of the data about radiation levels detected in the country.
+The magazine La Nuova Ecologia and the Lega per l'Ambiente, in early May, showed evidence during a press conference of the data about radiation levels detected in the country.

-More than one million people sign to ask for the referendum.
-Legambiente was also one of the promoters of the referendum committee against nuclear power, the coalition "Vote Yes to stop the nuclear", consisting of more than 60 associations, which promoted the mobilization for the referendum on 12 and 13 June 2011.
-Referendum that confirmed, 25 years after Chernobyl, the opposition of the majority of the Italian citizens against nuclear energy.
+Legambiente was one of the promoters of the referendum committee against nuclear power, the coalition "Vote Yes to stop Nuclear", consisting of more than 60 associations, which promoted the mobilization for a referendum on nuclear power on 12 and 13 June 2011.
+More than one million people voted in favour of the referendum.

 Ecomafia

-The word ecomafia appeared for the first time in 1994 in the first report written by Legambiente with the help of Eurispes and Carabinieri as a result of the Naples waste management issue.
-It was then a neologism.
-A few years later, the Italian dictionary Zingarelli have certified the usefulness of this term.
+The word ecomafia appeared for the first time in 1994 in the first report written by Legambiente with the help of Eurispes and the Carabinieri as a result of the Naples waste management issue.

-The collaboration with the Carabinieri was not granted for an environmental organisation in the mid 90s.
-The task was entrusted to Enrico Fontana, a journalist, a past in the newspaper Paese Sera and then at L'Espresso.
+The collaboration with the Carabinieri was not common for an environmental organisation in the mid 1990s.
+The task was entrusted to Enrico Fontana, a journalist, with a background at the newspaper Paese Sera and then at L'Espresso.
 With Stefano Ciafani, Nunzio Cirino, and Lorenzo Miracle, they started to collect and systematize information and data about environmental crimes.
-This led to the Report Ecomafia, a job in a few years has become a reference for those who work to suppress this phenomenon.
-The relationship grew to work with all law enforcement agencies and now Legambiente works with the National Anti-Mafia pool to fight ecomafie.
+This led to the "Ecomafia report", a work which in a few years has become a reference for those who work to suppress this phenomenon.
+The relationship grew to encourage work with all law enforcement agencies and now Legambiente works with the National Anti-Mafia pool to fight ecomafia.

 Mal'Aria

-Mal'Aria (meaning bad air, a pun about the malaria disease) is one of the historic campaigns of the association.
-Every year, during the months of January and February are held initiatives to boost public transport at the expense of private transport, the main cause of poor air quality of the city, especially because of the notorious fine dust (PM 10).
-On the other hand, the occasional 'car free days' seem to do little to improve air quality.
-One of the most characteristic aspects of the initiative is the exposure of 'smog catching sheets' simple white sheets that are exposed in the open air (from windows, balconies etc.).
-Especially in "sensitive" areas, urban centers, industrial areas, schools.
-After a month, the blackening of the sheet is at the same time a very clear and low tech indicator to demonstrate the quality of the air we breathe.
+Mal'Aria (meaning bad air, a play on the word malaria) is one of the historic campaigns of the association.
+Every year, during the months of January and February, initiatives are held to boost public transport at the expense of private transport, the main cause of poor air quality in cities, especially because of the notorious particulate matter.
+The occasional 'car-free days didn't prove effective at improving air quality.
+One of the most characteristic aspects of the initiative is the exposure of 'smog catching sheets', simple white sheets that are exposed in the open air (from windows, balconies etc.), especially in "sensitive" areas, urban centers, industrial areas, schools.
+After a month, the blackening of the sheet is a clear and low-tech indicator of the air-quality.